shalenMathew/Personal-Journal-App/README.md

 This is personal journal app made with help of firebase as backend

-You can add ,edit and delete ur journal in this app
+You can add ,edit and delete ur journal in this app<br>